bang/linkmus/README.md

 	Since that I decide that I'm done with "free" music radios I've been building this modest but sincer music player for my and my family's enjoyment.

-	I hope nothing special, just enough and if possible with a cool design(according my taste)
+	I hope nothing special, just a simple solution for listen my music wherever I am.

-	The system is very simple!
-There is a JSON file with all music.
-System loads this file and builds a "tree of music" hierarchically divided by artist > album > track.
+	Resuming, it works like this: There is a JSON file with all music('resources/list.json').
+System loads this file and builds a "tree of music" hierarchically divided by: artist > album > track.
 Everything else is around of this including searching engine, playlists and music player itself.

 	The music player can receive music from the main tree or from **active playlist**.
-But, if there is no active playlist set player starts from the first music of the "tree".
+But, if there is no active playlist, the player starts from the first music of the "tree".

 	Playlists is a list of tracks choosed from the "tree".
 For now it's possible just 3 playlists.
-In the sooner future I hope this can limit grows to 8.